Sedum Seeds - Roof Garden

 The addition of a green roof layer to a property increases its thermal insulation properties, making it warmer in winter, cooler in summer and reducing energy costs.

 Natural Habitat for Animals and Plants

 Green roofs can help compensate for the loss of green surfaces, sacrificed to building developments.
 This helps to provide an environment for the development of wildlife, especially bird, plant and insect life, increasing the biodiversity in our towns and cities.

 The clever use of a green roof can help a large and small buildings blend into a surrounding green landscape, minimizing the impact it has on the immediate environment.
 Green roofs can be used to soften ugly flat roofs on extensions, garages, sheds etc. helping them blend more easily into their surrounding environment.
 Where a building is located in a more urban landscape, the addition of a green roof can introduce a very welcome green interlude in a heavily built up area, where green spaces are few and far between, substituting in some way for the loss of a previous greener landscape.

 Perennial Sedum plants have been one of the best choices for green roofs due to the fact that it is an extremely adaptable plant.
 Its special properties include:

-Low Maintenance once established sedum forms a tightly knit sedum carpet, which allows little room for the development of weeds and can be left largely unattended.
+Low Maintenance once established sedum forms a tightly knit drought tolerant sedum carpet, which allows little room for the development of weeds and can be left largely unattended.
 This makes it perfect for use on sedum roofs.